 So, what pricing are you to expect from both tools?

-- Guru – $199 per month for all features in the previous plan, 30,000 results per report, 5,500 reports per day, extended limits, branded reports, historical data, and a content marketing platform.
+- Guru – $249.95 per month / $208.33 if paying annually – for all features in the previous plan, 30,000 results per report, 5,000 reports per day, up to 20,000 pages crawled per site audit, up to 100 social media profiles that you can track for all projects simultaneously, extended limits, branded reports, historical data, and a content marketing platform.

-- Business – $399 per month for all features in the previous plan, 50,000 results per report, 10,000 reports per day, API access, extended limits, sharing options, Google Data Studio integration, and white label reporting.
+- Business – $499.95 per month / $416.66 if paying annually – for all features in the previous plan, 50,000 results per report, 10,000 reports per day, up to 100,000 pages crawled per site audit, up to 300 social media profiles that you can track for all projects simultaneously, API access, extended limits, sharing options, Google Data Studio integration, and white label reporting.

 - Enterprise – You need to contact SEMrush for custom pricing and volumes, but you also get on-site training, special add-ons, custom limits, custom keyword databases, and unlimited crawling for larger websites.